outhash

 They then made minor moves during the winter, picking up small ball backups and utility players like Phil Linz, Jackie Brandt, and Doug Clemens, the kind of players that Mauch cherished.

 On April 21, 1966, after the start of the season, the Phillies made one of the worst trades in team history: they sent Ferguson Jenkins and two other backups, all in their 20s, to the Chicago Cubs for 35-year-old Larry Jackson and 37-year-old Bob Buhl.
-Jackson and Buhl were very good players, especially earlier in their careers.
+Jackson and Buhl were very good pitchers, especially earlier in their careers.
 A the time of the trade, Jenkins had spent most of his career in the minors, but he go on to pitch in the majors for the next 18 years, win 280 games, and earn a place in Cooperstown.

 • Bob Buhl, the Phils' starting pitcher that day in 1966 against the Giants, had a great 15 year career: 166-132 Win-Loss record, 3.55 career ERA, 20 shutouts, 11 complete games.
 Not Hall of Fame numbers but darn good nonetheless.
 He spent the first half of his career with the Milwaukee Braves, then four seasons with the Cubs.
 The next year, 1967, he pitched only three innings for the Phils and was released in May.
 But in 1966, he helped form a formidable starting rotation for the Phils.